Welcome to RFSL Newcomers — a group for LGBTQI people who are newly arrived in Sweden.

 In the movie above, RFSL’s asylum lawyers give some useful advice.
 More information can be found here (link to page with more information)

 RFSL Newcomers is a network for and with asylum-seeking, undocumented and newly arrived LGBTQI people.
 RFSL Newcomers offers activities, information and counseling in a safe space where our members get to meet others with a similar experience and are heard.

 Newcomers was created because of a need for support and guidance among asylum-seeking and newly arrived LGBTQI people.

-Our goal is to strengthen our members’ identities and voices by creating meeting spaces where they can share experiences, make contacts and meet friends.
+Our aim is to strengthen our members’ identities and voices by creating meeting spaces where they can share their experiences, make contacts and make friends.

 Advocating asylum rights

 Apart from offering social meeting spaces, RFSL works with advocacy on asylum issues by:

 - influencing legal and political decisions regarding the situation for LGBTQI asylum seekers’

 - working for equality and strengthened rights for LGBTQI asylum seekers and newly arrived LGBTQI people,

 - informing about the current political and legal situation for LGBTQI asylum seekers in Sweden,